Eagle SepticSeptic Information Guide

 What does a septic inspection include?

-Our standard inspection includes tank pumping, full tank evaluation (structure, baffles, liquid level), distribution box check, drain field surface and probe evaluation, and a written report.
+A standard inspection includes tank pumping, full tank evaluation (structure, baffles, liquid level), distribution box check, drain field surface and probe evaluation, and a written report.
 Camera inspections add interior tank and pipe video documentation.

 How long does an inspection take?